 What happens next

 If your guideline does not meet the criteria for endorsement, we will ask you to resubmit further information for re-appraisal.
 This can take up to three weeks.

 If your guideline is endorsed, we will send you a confirmation letter with the RCPCH endorsement logo, which can be display in the cover of the guideline.

-We will post your guideline on our guideline directory on Paediatric Care Online.
+We will post your guideline in our clinical guideline directory.